pichborithk/ZTM-face-detection/README.md

 ## Requirements

-In order for this app to function properly, you will need to have the Back-End project running on your local machine first before run this project.
+In order for this app to function properly, you will need to have the Back-End project running on your local machine before attempting to use this app.
 Please visit this link for BackEnd project: https://github.com/pichborithk/face-detection-api

 ## Getting Started